Change of Non-Conforming Use

 You must submit an application that includes the following:

-- A completed Nonconforming Use Permit Application Form, including evidence that all of the required conditions are met.
+- A completed Nonconforming Use Permit Information and Application Forms, including evidence that all of the required conditions are met.
 This may include floor plans, site plans and other information to substantiate the case.

 - The required Fee